ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 All tests in the project can be run with the `./manage.py test' command

-Individual folders can be tested such as `./manage.py test polshop` for the main project python files, with an associated coverage report.
+Individual folders can be tested such as `./manage.py test checkout` for the checkout app python files, with an associated coverage report.

 ## Test database

 - Note the database settings also need to be local to have permissions to set up the test environment.
-  So that means changing settings.py to redirect the database from the production ElephantSQL to the django local db.
+  So that means changing the local env.py to redirect the database from the production ElephantSQL to the django local db, by setting DEVELOPMENT to True
   This also means the testing runs in the development CLI/IDE environment and not in production.
   This is primarily so that the Django test libraries can have permission to create, setup and delete the test database.
   This is not something we usually want to do in the production database.